rob-b-from-uiuc/E.A.G.L.E.S./README.md

 ## What is E.A.G.L.E.S.?
 **E.A.G.L.E.S. stands for EngrIT Album / Genre Listening Enjoyment Society.**

 E.A.G.L.E.S. is a experiment.
-It is meant to be a structured - but casual an as fun as possible! - music-listening-and-subsequent-discussion gathering.
 It's a little like a book club, but structured into short series of meetings on a single musical topic.
 In E.A.G.L.E.S. parlance, these short groups of topically-unified meetings are called *sessions*.

 **Anyone - EngrITian or non- - is welcome to attend E.A.G.L.E.S. meetings and sessions.** There is no signup or RSVP whatsoever.
 I'll have a link here; put it on your calendar if you need to, but otherwise, just turn up.

 The topic of this first E.A.G.L.E.S. session is, as you have probably already noticed, the music of **Steely Dan** (*not the music of the Eagles*).
 I've chosen to make this first E.A.G.L.E.S. session four meetings long.

 Each week, if possible, you'll listen to roughly 40 minutes of Steely Dan's music sometime prior to our scheduled meeting.
 Then we'll meet for an hour, discuss the assigned album / songs, re-listen to some of the songs, discuss those too, and go back / do it again.

 Our discussion meetings will be held on four summer Fridays at noon, **starting this coming Friday, July 10**.
 No, you *don't* need to be at the first meeting to attend the second one - nor any of the others.
-Each meeting will be a mostly self-contained good time that requires no knowledge of prior meeting events for your continued enjoyment.
+You won't have missed anything "necessary."
 Again, please, just turn up!

 ---